 Since that early hardly-watched lecture on Synthetic Cognition (while TED talks by Nicholas Negroponte of MIT Media Lab—who thinks we will soon be able to ingest digitized Shakespeare as a pill—get a lot more views), Bacigalupi has gone on to specialize in Biosemiotics, writing papers with me and our mutual colleague, Don Favareau, like their latest one in the Journal of Physiology.

-A dozen years ago Bacigalupi saw cyborgs in our future if we used his proposed new technology that would be able to harness what’s special about brain organoids and slime mold.
+A dozen years ago Bacigalupi saw more AI robots in our future if we used his proposed new technology that would be able to harness what’s special about brain organoids and slime mold, namely a fluid medium through which interference patterns could be generated.

-But the integration of man and machine faces banal challenges, like rotting organic matter and inflammation of cells in contact with the various chemicals of electronic devices.
+But the arrival of cyborgs, integrating man and machine, faces banal challenges, like rotting organic matter and inflammation of cells in contact with the various chemicals of electronic devices.

 And I don’t see the point of cannibalizing biology so that computer scientists can make robots pass the Turing Test better.
 I do see, for example, NASA’s Artemis team using redesigned technology to create better robots, whose proprioception avails itself of a fluid medium capable of generating interference patterns that help orient it while it explores the lunar surface.
 Imitating the way biological organisms process information to make better, more reliable and efficient tools, seems common sense.